-- 1.7.1.64 To the west of the landfall, the low cliffs give way to the shingle ridge of Blakeney Point and further sand/shingle barrier island features fronting the low-lying coast.
-To the east, the chalk formation dips down, leaving the softer more readily erodible glacial till cliffs, protected by a shingle beach. - 1.7.1.65 The coast at the landfall is characterised by ongoing retreat as a result of cliff and near shore seabed erosion along the coast and the landward migration of the shingle beach.
-Indeed, historic map analysis indicates that cliff erosion rates along the North Norfolk coast vary from 0.3 m/yr up to as much as 2.0 m/yr, with an average of about 0.5 m/yr along the frontage from Kelling to Sheringham (Scira Offshore Energy Ltd, 2006). - 1.7.1.66 Analysis of Environment Agency LiDAR data been undertaken and presented in volume 5, annex 1.1: Marine Processes Technical Annex, section 6.
-A summary of the findings is presented in Figure 1.15 (N.B. in Figure 1.15, LiDAR data below (approximately) the MLWN tide mark has been removed as it typically represents the level of the water surface rather than the beach.)
-At the landfall, the following general trends are observed from the available LiDAR data (which covers the period 1999 to 2014): - The beach at the landfall is dynamic, with elevational changes up to ~3 m occurring over the analysis period; and - There is a relatively high degree of spatial variability with regards to the magnitude of change to beach elevations, with the greatest change observed around the MHWS mark.
-Conversely, relatively limited change is seen seaward of the MSL mark. - 1.7.1.67 The Southern North Sea Sediment Transport Study provides a summary of past studies into longshore sediment transport rates in this region as well as offering modelled rates of potential net transport.
+- 1.7.1.66 To the west of the nearshore area, the low cliffs give way to the shingle ridge of Blakeney Point and further sand/shingle barrier island features fronting the low-lying coast.
+To the east, the chalk formation dips down, leaving the softer more readily erodible glacial till cliffs, protected by a shingle beach. - 1.7.1.67 The coast at the nearshore areais characterised by ongoing retreat as a result of cliff and near shore seabed erosion along the coast and the landward migration of the shingle beach.
+Indeed, historic map analysis indicates that cliff erosion rates along the North Norfolk coast vary from 0.3 m/yr up to as much as 2.0 m/yr, with an average of about 0.5 m/yr along the frontage from Kelling to Sheringham (Scira Offshore Energy Ltd, 2006). - Analysis of Environment Agency LiDAR data been undertaken and presented in volume 5, annex 1.1: 1.7.1.68 Marine Processes Technical Annex, section 6.
+A summary of the findings is presented in Figure 1.15 (N.B. in Figure 1.15, LiDAR data below (approximately) the MLWN tide mark has been removed as it typically represents the level of the water surface rather than the beach).
+At the nearshore area, the following general trends are observed from the available LiDAR data (which covers the period 1999 to 2014): - The beach at the nearshore area is dynamic, with elevational changes up to ~3 m occurring over the analysis period; and - There is a relatively high degree of spatial variability with regards to the magnitude of change to relatively limited change is seen seaward of the MSL mark. - 1.7.1.69 The Southern North Sea Sediment Transport Study provides a summary of past studies into longshore sediment transport rates in this region as well as offering modelled rates of potential net transport.
 This modelling suggests high (up to c.
-100,000 m3/yr) potential net rates of drift in the vicinity of the landfall, but with considerable localised spatial variability in the rate and direction of net transport (HR Wallingford et al., 2002).
-The later work of HR Wallingford (2004) confirms this high potential for annual variability in drift rates, which are anticipated to reverse between years, depending on the prevailing wave conditions. - 1.7.1.68 The preferred shoreline management plan option for the proposed landfall has been described in the Kelling to Lowestoft Ness Shoreline Management Plan (SMP 6) (North Norfolk District Council, 2010).
-Between Kelling Hard and Sheringham, the preferred option is 'do nothing', allowing continued erosion.
+100,000 m3/yr) potential net rates of drift in the vicinity of the nearshore area, but with considerable localised spatial variability in the rate and direction of net transport (HR Wallingford et al., 2002).
+The later work of HR Wallingford (2004) confirms this high potential for annual variability in drift rates, which are anticipated to reverse between years, depending on the prevailing wave conditions. - 1.7.1.70 The preferred shoreline management plan option for the nearshore area has been described in the Kelling to Lowestoft Ness Shoreline Management Plan (SMP 6) (North Norfolk District Council, 2010).
+It is understood that the Environment Agency no longer actively manage the barrier beach and that it is being allowed to roll back (EA, Section 42 response, November 2017).